 I may not have been blogging much lately (enter last week of school and travel, unpacking in the new home, and then traveling again for the 4th of July holiday).
 But I have been making a lot of poached eggs.

 Poached eggs are my current go-to for a fast, but gourmet, breakfast, snack, or lunch.
 I started writing this post while on the Cape last week (before realizing there was no longer internet at our cottage out there, a good thing since it forced as all to “unplug” for a bit).
 My 83-year old father-in-law was there and asked what I was writing about, “how to make poached eggs,” I answered.
+I know there are some who might find it difficult so make microwaved poach eggs instead.

 “Oh, that’s simple,” he replied.
 “Just drop them in some simmering water, add a pinch of salt and a drop of vinegar…or you can cook them in an empty tuna can.”